 Do you know on how much unused space you're sitting on?
 Do you know what that's costing your organization?

-Knowing how much space is actually being used on daily basis can help you cut out a great deal of excess cost.
-The goal of an actual space utilization analysis is to establish a baseline of current utilization, reveal opportunities for efficiencies, and then use that data to build a case for optimizing the use of space to maintain productivity and competitive advantage.
+Knowing how much space is actually being used on a daily basis can help you cut down on excess costs.
+The goal of an actual space utilization analysis is to establish a baseline of current utilization, reveal opportunities for efficiencies, and then use that data to build a case for optimizing the use of space to maintain productivity and a competitive advantage.

 The steps to reducing unnecessary occupancy costs are to start with understanding how much and what types of space you are using today, progress through workplace change, and ongoing daily measurement.

 Prepare to think about the workspace in terms of: